Netanyahu threatens to target young Palestinian stone-throwers

 Netanyahu was quoted as saying at the session that his government’s policy was one of “zero tolerance towards stone-throwing and zero tolerance towards terror”.

-Wasel Abu Youssef, a member of the Palestine Liberation Organization’s Executive Committee, criticised the potential new policy.
+Wasel Abu Youssef, a member of the Palestine Liberation Organization’s Executive Committee, criticized the potential new policy.

 “This rightist Israeli fanatic government is pursuing its criminal policy to kill Palestinians.
 The new regulations would mean more escalation, killings and crimes against our people” he told Reuters.